balderdashy/sails-docs/sockets.md

 };
 ```

-From an HTML page, we can access our controller like so:
+From an HTML page, you can access your controller like so:

 ```javascript
 var socket = io.connect('http://localhost:1337');